It’s Time To Replace Unaccountable LGBTIQA+ Elites With Rainbow Democracy - Star Observer

 Who decided to spend millions on an LGBTIQA+ history museum in central Sydney rather than on dozens of worthy queer history projects across the continent?

-Who decided to spend millions on an LGBTIQA+ health “action” plan with hardly any actions rather than provide ongoing, core funding for desperately needed, front-line LGBTIQA+ health services?
+Who decided to spend millions on an LGBTIQA+ health “action” plan with hardly any actions, as well as more research when we know what the problems are, rather than provide ongoing, core funding for desperately needed, front-line LGBTIQA+ health services?

 I have worked on LGBTIQA+ human rights for 35 years and I honestly can’t tell you who made any of these decisions.